Alex Murdaugh trial: What to know after the guilty verdict in the South Carolina double murder case

 Alex Murdaugh is a former law partner at P.M.P.E.D. law firm — where the "M" was for Murdaugh (the firm has since been renamed), as his great-grandfather was its founder.
 The 64-year-old graduate of the University of South Carolina's law school was part of his family's legal powerhouse, which goes back generations in South Carolina's Lowcountry region.
 A portrait of Murdaugh's late grandfather once hung in the very courtroom where Murdaugh's trial is taking place, but was removed by order of the judge for this trial.
 Most of his legal work was as a personal injury lawyer until he was forced out of the firm and then disbarred in July last year.

-Murdaugh has been in jail at the Richland County Detention Center since October of 2021 as he is unable to post his multimillion-dollar bond.
-During the trial, he has been able to see his surviving son Buster, 26, who attends each day along with Murdaugh's siblings most days.
+Murdaugh has been in jail at the Richland County Detention Center since October of 2021 as he was unable to post his multimillion-dollar bond.
+During the trial, he was able to see his surviving son Buster, 26, who attended each day along with Murdaugh's siblings most days.

 Murdaugh faces a number of other accusations that are not part of this murder trial — including allegedly arranging his own death for an insurance payout.
 He faces nearly 100 charges against him for various financial crimes, including fraud, money laundering, tax evasion and forgery.
 He admitted to many of these crimes on the stand in this trial but legal proceedings on the other charges won't continue until after the conclusion of the murder trial.

-Note: This article has been updated to correct the spelling of attorney Richard Harpootlian's name.